rslepejian/refactoring-example-site/README.md

 # Horiseon Homepage Refactor

-This project involved refactoring the Horiseon Homepage to make the page's files easier to understand and to add accesibility in the form of a webpage title and image alt messages.
-Many of the html semantic tags were changed to make their roles clearer, including changing generic "div" to "aside."
+This project involves refactoring the Horiseon Homepage to make the page's files easier to understand and to add accesibility in the form of a webpage title and image alt messages.
+Many of the html semantic tags are changed to make their roles clearer, including changing generic "div" to "aside."
-Many redundant classes with the same purpose were combined to reduce clutter.
+Many redundant classes with the same purpose are combined to reduce clutter.
+CSS classes are reordered to reflect their usage in the HTML.
+IDs without unique changes were removed.

 ## Built With